ElementsProject/lightning/doc/developers-guide/plugin-development/a-day-in-the-life-of-a-plugin.md

 During startup the `options` will be added to the list of command line options that `lightningd` accepts.
 If any `options` "name" is already taken startup will abort.
 The above will add a `--greeting` option with a default value of `World` and the specified description. _Notice that currently string, integers, bool, and flag options are supported._ If an option specifies `dynamic`: `true`, then it should allow a `setconfig` call for that option after initialization.

 The `rpcmethods` are methods that will be exposed via `lightningd`'s JSON-RPC over Unix-Socket interface, just like the builtin commands.
 Any parameters given to the JSON-RPC calls will be passed through verbatim.
-Notice that the `name`, `description` and `usage` fields are mandatory, while the `long_description` can be omitted (it'll be set to `description` if it was not provided). `usage` should surround optional parameter names in `[]`.
+Notice that the `name` and `usage` fields are mandatory. `usage` should surround optional parameter names in `[]`.

 `options` and `rpcmethods` can mark themselves `deprecated: true` if you plan on removing them: this will disable them if the user sets `allow-deprecated-apis` to false, or in `--developer` mode.
 You can also specify `deprecated` as an array of one or two version numbers, indicating when deprecation starts, and the final version it will be permitted, e.g. `"deprecated": ["v24.02", "v24.02"]`.
 If only one version number is given, then the final version will be 6 months after the start version.